Skip to content

 Students will come who want to focus on the built environment itself, since in this program the subject matter would be studied within the context of the explicit integration of the relevant elements, rather than as a fraction of the larger set of different concerns proper to art history, art, engineering, or as an isolated “silo” in the world of professional and industrial activity.
 There is a substantial body of theory and research literature that demonstrates that it is precisely because of the disciplinary specialization that now exists, a unified understanding of the built environment is now occurring (for example, Henri Lefebvre, The Production of Space); similarly, the professional practitioners and firms who provide counsel to the College contend that just such a unified focus is what is needed to change practice as well as research.

 Further, to ensure the highest level of faculty support and proper level of faculty guidance, the program accepts those students whose research interests match areas of specialized faculty competence.
-Applicants are requested to identify faculty whose interests coincide with theirs in their statement of purpose.
+Applicants are requested to identify faculty whose interests coincide with theirs in their application and their statement of purpose.
 At least one of the faculty identified must be a part of our core faculty group (see the Core Program Faculty tab at https://be.uw.edu/phd/faculty-profiles/).

 The applicant’s statement of purpose often proves to be the most important document in the application process.
 While other documents help establish general qualifications and background, the statement of purpose is a personal expression that distinguishes an applicant from other applicants and relates her or his specific interests to those of program faculty.
 Please see further details about the statement of purpose.